Learning online requires use of a computer (desktop or laptop), an internet connection, and basic software.

 Blackboard, GW’s learning management system, is the platform most programs use.
 From this virtual classroom, you will receive assignments, interact with instructors and classmates, use message boards, and more.

-Blackboard support is available 24/7.
-Students can contact the Division of Information Technology Support Center Monday - Friday, 7:00am - 10:00pm.
+Blackboard support is available Monday - Friday, 7:00am - 10:00pm, through the Division of Information Technology Support Center.

 Some programs have opted to use other platforms to provide your courses.
 These platforms will provide contact information to ensure you have the necessary technical support.